microsoft/PowerApps-Samples/dataverse/webapi/C#-NETx/FileOperations/README.md

 ### Update a file column

 The `Utility.UpdateFileColumnMaxSizeInKB` function updates the `MaxSizeInKb` value of the `sample_FileColumn` file column to 100MB.

+> **Tip**: If you want to create some error scenarios because the file column size is too small, comment out this line.

 ### Retrieve the file column MaxSizeInKb value